PhysiCell-Tools/python-loader/man/HOWTO.md

 ## How to uninstall pcdl?

-Note: For the pcdl library this is a two-step procedure.
+Note: For the pcdl library, this is a two-step procedure.
 First, possibly installed test data and tutorial output will be removed.
 Then, the software will be uninstalled.\
-Keep in mind that pcdl library dependencies (like anndata, matplotlib, numpy, pandas, scipy, and vtk) will never be uninstalled automatically.
+Keep in mind that pcdl library dependencies (like anndata, matplotlib, numpy, pandas, and scipy) will never be uninstalled automatically.

 ```bash
 python3 -c "import pcdl; pcdl.uninstall_data()"